Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Global Edge Switching Markov Chain ( )

 From an algorithmic point of view, source dependencies are more difficult to deal with if we want to process edge switches out-of-order (\eg for parallel execution).
 Since each previous edge switch may or may not change the edge associated with the colliding edge index, the number of possible assignments may grow exponentially in the length of the dependency chain (if multiple chains cross).
 Consequently, we need to either serialize such edge switches or accommodate all possible assignments.
 In contrast, target dependencies only imply a binary predicate, namely whether a previous edge switch already introduced the target edge.

+The above discussion suggests that it is most reasonable to parallelize \esmc by parallelizing batches of edge switches without source dependencies.
+Naturally, the scalability of such a parallelization depends on the size of these batches.
+For \esmc, each switch selects its source edges uniformly at random, and the probability of a source dependency between two edge switches is $\Theta(1 / m)$.
+Thus, the expected batch size for \esmc is $\Theta(\sqrt{m})$.

-In a quest for more efficient parallel algorithms, we define a \emph{global switch} --- a batch of up to $\lfloor m/2 \rfloor$ edge switches without any source dependencies; conceptually, we place all edges into an urn and iteratively draw without replacement a pair of edges until the urn is empty; each pair implies an edge switch.
+As the expected batch size for \esmc is rather small, it is natural to ask if there exist other switch Markov Chains where the size is larger, and which thereby exhibit more parallelism.
+To answer this question, we define a \emph{global switch} \footnote{We adapt the term \emph{global} from \cite{DBLP:journals/corr/CarstensBS16} where it is used to describe a variant of the Curveball Markov Chain.} --- a batch of up to $\lfloor m/2 \rfloor$ edge switches where each edge participates in an edge switch exactly once; conceptually, we place all edges into an urn and iteratively draw without replacement pairs of edges until the urn is empty; each pair implies an edge switch.
 It is folklore to encode such a process in a permutation that captures the order of edges drawn~\cite{DBLP:journals/corr/abs-2003-00736}.

 Similarly to techniques of \cite{DBLP:journals/corr/CarstensBS16,DBLP:conf/esa/CarstensH0PTW18}, our proof of \cref{thm:g-es-mixes} requires a small positive probability that any global switch collapses into a single switch.
 We implement this by independently rejecting each switch with probability $P_L$.